Is it better to be employed or self-employed?

 National Insurance for the self-employed

-It can be paid by monthly direct debit and it is charged at a rate of £2.95 per week if your business profits are above £6,205.
+It is charged at a rate of £3.05 per week if your business profits are above £6,515.
 If your profits are less than this there might be scope to defer paying this National Insurance by applying for an exemption certificate, however this may affect you right to certain state benefits such as state pension and maternity allowance.

 An employee with annual earnings of £30,000 compared to someone who is self-employed with profit at the same level would pay tax and NIC’s as follows: